William Budgen (1820-1864) and Amy Frith (1826-1921).

 The Maidstone Journal and Kentish Advertiser reported on 8 March that the prosecution stated that the prisoner might in some measure be excused as he was only a platelayer and somewhat under the control of William, who was the foreman or ganger.
 George’s lawyer made ‘a most feeling appeal’ on his behalf and presented an extensively signed memorial to his good character and sobriety.
 He could not deny George’s guilt but hoped that his subordinate position to the deceased would be taken into account.
 The bench fined him £5 and costs.

 Amy married again, in 1873, her husband being Kent-born carpenter and preacher Henry King.
 They continued to live in the county, moving from Marden to Tenterden, and then settled in Sussex – in Ticehurst and Flimwell.
-Henry died in 1917 and was celebrated for his 45 years of preaching locally in an obituary (Kent & Sussex Courier 7 September 1917).
-Amy died in Cranbrook in May 1921.
+Henry died in 1917, was buried in Ticehurst on 5 September and was celebrated for his 45 years of preaching locally in an obituary (Kent & Sussex Courier 7 September 1917).
+Amy’s home address was given as Cranbrook at the time of her death in May 1921.
+She was buried in Ticehurst on 12 May.

 Amy and William had a large family and several of the children emigrated to the USA after their father’s death.
 Their mother’s maiden name often became Fridd rather than Frith in the subsequent records there.

 - Eliza Budgen (1846-1888).
-Eliza worked as a domestic servant as a teenager before marrying bricklayer Edward Coomber in 1865 in Luton, Kent, and raised a family with him.
+Eliza was brought up in Marden, Kent, and worked as a domestic servant as a teenager before marrying bricklayer Edward Coomber in 1865 in Luton, Kent.
+She raised a family with him.
 They later moved to Kensington in West London, where Edward was described as a builder and greengrocer in the 1881 census.
-Eliza died in 1888.
+Eliza died there in 1888.

 - Thomas Budgen (1848-1849).

 - Ellen Budgen (1851-1946).
-Ellen disappears from British records after the 1861 census.
-She travelled to the United States after her father’s death and settled initially with her mother’s brother George (whose surname was given as Fridd).
-She married Frederick Camp Wood in 1900 in New York State, where they lived for the rest of their lives.
-He worked in a library and died in Erie County in 1930.
+Ellen, who was brought up in Marden, disappears from British records after the 1861 census.
+She travelled to the United States after her father’s death in the lat 1860s and settled initially with her mother’s brother George (whose surname was given as Fridd) who’d settled as a farmer in New York State.
+She married Frederick Camp Wood in 1900 in New York State, where they lived for the rest of their lives – much of it Buffalo.
+He worked in a library and died in 1930.
 Ellen died in 1946.

 - Mary Budgen (1855-1936).
-Mary travelled to the United States in the late 1860s.
+Mary came from Marden in Kent and also travelled to the United States in the late 1860s.
 She married farmer Francis Eugene Derby in his home state of Michigan in 1870.
-The family lived and worked in Franklin, Lenawee County, Michigan.
+The couple and their children lived and worked in Franklin, Lenawee County, Michigan.
 He died there in 1926, Mary in 1936.

 - Martha Budgen (1857-1945).
-Ellen remained unmarried, living with her mother, step-father and later her brother-in-law for many years.
-The Kent & Sussex Courier of 14 December 1945 noted that she was a Sunday school teacher at Cranbrook Congregational Church and wrote poetry and hymns.
+Martha was brought up in Marden and remained unmarried, living with her mother, step-father and later her sister Elizabeth and her family in Cranbrook, Kent, for many years.
+The Kent & Sussex Courier of 14 December 1945 reported her death on the 9 December and noted that she had been a Sunday school teacher at Cranbrook Congregational Church and wrote poetry and hymns.
+It also noted that she’d become incapacitated in her later years.

 - Rhoda Budgen (1859-1914).
-Rhoda married Alfred Edwin Ferguson in Westminster, London, in 1881.
+Rhoda came from Marden and married Alfred Edwin Ferguson in Westminster, London, in 1881.
 He was a musical agent, teacher, composer and arranger who regularly featured in the newspapers and specialist publications of the time, both in adverts for his services and in reviews of productions he was involved in.
 He also went by the name Felix Dumas.
-He was often on the road around the UK on tours and engaged for longer periods at venues – The Stage of 9 January 1885 noted that he was an assistant manager and conductor at the Theatre Royal in West Bromwich while the Greenwich and Deptford Observer of 3 September 1881 reported that he was manager of the newly opened Windsor Castle Palace of Varieties in Plumstead.
+He was often on the road around the UK on tours and engaged for longer periods at venues – for example The Stage of 9 January 1885 noted that he was an assistant manager and conductor at the Theatre Royal in West Bromwich while the Greenwich and Deptford Observer of 3 September 1881 reported that he was manager of the newly opened Windsor Castle Palace of Varieties in Plumstead.
 However, Alfred died young in 1896 and this was bad news for his family.
 The Era of 19 December 1896 reported on a fund that had been set up for his widow and four children who had been left unprovided for as a result of his long illness.
-Rhoda settled in Kent for a time and worked as an infant school teacher.
-She died in Sussex in 1914.
+Rhoda settled in Kent for a time and worked as an elementary school teacher.
+She died in Sussex in 1914 and was buried in Ticehurst.

 - Elizabeth Budgen (1861-1934).
-Elizabeth settled in Cranbrook in Kent after marrying village resident Daniel Reed in 1890.
+Elizabeth came from Marden and settled in Cranbrook in Kent after marrying village resident Daniel Reed in 1890.
 He worked as a butcher and they raised a family.
-The Kentish Express of 7 February 1936 noted that he was superintendent of the Cranbrook Congregatoinal Church Sunday School and had just celebrated his 50th year of teaching there.
-Elizabeth had also taught at the school until ill health took over.
-They had both been awarded the Diploma of Honour from the National Sunday School Union on reaching the 40th anniversary of their teaching at the school.
-Elizabeth died in 1934, Daniel in 1946.
+The Kentish Express of 7 February 1936 noted that he was superintendent of the Cranbrook Congregational Church Sunday School and had just celebrated his 50th year of teaching there.
+Elizabeth and her sister Martha had also taught at the school until ill health took over.
+Elizabeth and Daniel had both been awarded the Diploma of Honour from the National Sunday School Union on reaching the 40th anniversary of their teaching at the school.
+Elizabeth died in 1934, Daniel in 1946, and both were buried in Cranbrook.

-Sources: BMDs, census and other records at Ancestry.co.uk, Findmypast.co.uk, Sussex Family History Group.
+Sources: Birth, marriage, death and burial records including civil registrations from the General Register Office, census returns and other records at Ancestry.co.uk, Findmypast.co.uk and Sussex Family History Group.
+American census and BMDs are also on Ancestry.
 Newspapers quoted in text from the British Newspaper Archive.